AadyaShakti01/TIG/README.md

 ## Managerial Insights :
     Query 1: Rain Today Status:
 *   Transportation: Knowing the proportion of locations experiencing rain enables logistics managers to optimise routes, anticipate delays, and potentially issue warnings to drivers.
 *   Event Management: For outdoor events, this information is crucial for planning rain contingency measures, such as providing shelter or rescheduling.
 *   Agriculture: Farmers can use this data to make decisions about irrigation, harvesting, and the application of pesticides or fertilisers, which are affected by rainfall.

 Query 2: Humidity and Pressure Relationship:
 *   Construction: Understanding pressure and humidity trends can inform decisions regarding the pouring of concrete or the application of certain building materials, which are sensitive to these conditions.
 *   Aviation: Changes in pressure and humidity can impact aircraft performance and flight safety.
 Monitoring these trends allows for better flight planning and safety precautions.

 Query 3: Extreme Wind Gust Events:
 *   Aviation: This query provides critical information for aviation safety, enabling the grounding of flights or rerouting of aircraft to avoid hazardous wind conditions.
 *   Construction and Infrastructure: High wind speeds can pose risks to construction sites and infrastructure.
 Real-time alerts allow for precautionary measures, such as securing equipment or halting operations.
 *   Public Safety: Alerts can be issued to the public to warn of potential dangers from high winds, such as falling trees or debris.

-    Query 4: Real-Time Humidity and Pressure (Grouped Hourly):**
+Query 4: Real-Time Humidity and Pressure (Grouped Hourly):
 *   Manufacturing: Many industrial processes are sensitive to humidity and pressure changes.
 Real-time monitoring enables adjustments to maintain product quality and operational efficiency.
 *   Storage and Warehousing: Humidity control is crucial for preserving the quality of stored goods, especially perishable items.

 Query 5: Sunshine vs. Evaporation:
 *   Agriculture: Farmers can use this data to optimise irrigation schedules and water usage, considering the combined effects of sunshine and evaporation.
 *   Water Resource Management: Understanding evaporation rates is crucial for managing reservoirs and water supplies, especially in regions with limited water resources.

 Query 6: Maximum Temperature in the Last Hour:
 *   Public Health:  Knowing the maximum temperature allows public health officials to issue heat advisories and implement measures to prevent heat-related illnesses.
 *   Energy Consumption: High temperatures can lead to increased demand for cooling, impacting energy grids.
 Monitoring peak temperatures helps in forecasting energy needs and managing supply.

 Query 7: Wind Speeds (9AM vs 3PM) by Location:
 *   Renewable Energy: Wind farms can use this data to optimise energy generation based on expected wind patterns at different times of the day.
 *   Outdoor Activities: This information can be used to plan outdoor activities, such as sailing or kite flying, based on favourable wind conditions.

 Query 8: Real-Time Temperature Variation:
 *   Agriculture: Understanding temperature fluctuations helps farmers protect crops from frost damage or heat stress.
 *   Urban Planning: Monitoring temperature variations in urban areas can inform strategies to mitigate the urban heat island effect, such as planting trees or using reflective surfaces.

-By leveraging these insights, managers across diverse industries can make more informed decisions, enhance operational efficiency, mitigate risks, and improve overall outcomes.